saiyanamadala/Analysing-cellphone-reviews-using-Spark-and-NLP/README.md

-A comprehensive analysis of over 1 million cellphone reviews using Apache Spark and Natural Language Processing (NLP) techniques.
+A comprehensive analysis of over 500K cellphone reviews using Apache Spark and Natural Language Processing (NLP) techniques.
 The primary objective was to gain insights into customer preferences and considerations when purchasing a cellphone.
 Key aspects of the project include:

 Data Processing with Spark:
 Leveraged Apache Spark for efficient data processing and transformation.